Hunting Hidden Axion Signals in Pulsar Dispersion Measurements with Machine Learning: Conclusion

 \section{Conclusion}

-We follow the method proposed in \citep{Brevik:2020cky} to calculate the small time delays induced by the interaction between axions and electromagnetic waves for different parameter combinations.
+Following the methodology proposed in \citep{Brevik:2020cky}, we calculate the small time delays induced by the interaction between axions and electromagnetic waves.
+We find that the time delay undergoes a resonant enhancement when the electromagnetic wave frequency equals half the axion mass.
+While a strict equality would theoretically lead to a divergence that invalidates the assumptions underlying the calculation, the finite observational bandwidth and time resolution ensure that this resonance remains finite and physically valid within the parameter space accessible to realistic observations.
 Our results illustrate the axion parameter space that can be constrained by searching for potential additional dispersion effects in radio signals under both current and future precision levels.
 With the precision of next-generation radio telescopes, constraints on \( f_{a} \) in the axion mass range of \( 10^{-6} \sim 10^{-4} \) eV are expected to improve by approximately 4 orders of magnitude compared to existing methods.
-To detect these faint signatures, we developed a machine learning-based pipeline capable of identifying axion-induced signals embedded in observational noise.
-In simulated datasets containing axion signals with a low SNR and pure white noise, our model efficiently distinguished data containing axion signals, demonstrating the ability to identify subtle features that traditional algorithms may hard to work.
-We further tested the pipeline on real pulsar data (PSR J1933-6211), finding no evidence of axion-induced time delays within the sensitivity limits.
+To detect these faint signatures, we developed a machine learning-based method capable of identifying axion-induced signals embedded in observational noise.
+We simplified the instrumental red noise and used PsrSigSim to simulate realistic pulsar observations, incorporating instrumental white noise and intrinsic pulsar red timing noise.
+After processing with PINT-based denoise pipeline, our model reliably determines whether an axion signal is present and recovers subtle features that traditional algorithms struggle to detect.
+We further tested the method on real pulsar data (PSR J1933-6211), finding no evidence of axion-induced time delays within the sensitivity limits.

 The effectiveness of our approach is contingent on future improvements in observational precision, particularly through the deployment of higher-accuracy optical clocks and next-generation radio telescopes with wider bandwidths such as QTT.
-Moreover, while our pipeline effectively identifies axion signals concealed within white noise, its performance is dependent on the extent to which red noise has been mitigated in the observational data.
-Future work will focus on further optimizing the pipeline to improve the accuracy of identification, using higher temporal resolution pulsar signal time delay data for axis parameter limiting.
+Moreover, while our method effectively identifies axion signals concealed within white noise, its performance is dependent on the extent to which red noise has been mitigated in the observational data.
+Future work will focus on further optimizing the method to improve the accuracy of identification, using higher temporal resolution pulsar signal time delay data for axis parameter limiting.